Now if you're one of the 80 percent of the world that won't eat Brussels Sprouts, I compel you to take a moment and re-evaluate.

 Whoever thought pu pus could be so yummy?
 (Did I take that too far?!)

-16 pieces of fresh basil, sliced lengthwise in 2
+16 pieces of fresh basil, sliced lengthwise

 8 cherry tomatoes, halved